makkes/gitlab-cli/README.md

 gitlab-cli's features you need to grant api, read_user, read_repository and read_registry scopes.

+## Updating the CLI

+Since version 3.6 the CLI has an `update` command that you can use to update the CLI's version so you don't have to download the latest release every time.

 ## Commands

 Currently GitLab CLI supports these commands: